moe-assal/Linear-regression/README.md

 This is why there is no ptoblem at the fitst degree.

 I will try to compute the gradient and update it simultaneously for every degree.
-Hipe this will make a difference.
+Hope this will make a difference.

+unfortunately. it didn't.